DiegoEliasCosta/diegoeliascosta.github.io/_pages/service.md

 - Pacific Rim International Symposium on Dependable Computing (PRDC), 2019.
 - International Conference on Parallel and Distributed Computing (Euro Par), 2019.
 - International Workshop on Software Aging and Rejuvenation (WOSAR), 2019.
-- § International Conf. on Industrial, Engineering and Other Applications of Applied Intelligent Systems (IEA/AIE), 2018.
+- International Conference on Industrial, Engineering and Other Applications of Applied Intelligent Systems (IEA/AIE), 2018.
 - Latin-American Symposium on Dependable Computing (LADC), 2018.
-- Internacional Conference on Dependable Systems and Their Applications (DSA), 2018.
+- International Conference on Dependable Systems and Their Applications (DSA), 2018.
 - International Conference on Automation and Computing (ICAC), 2017.
 - International Workshop on Program Debugging (IWPD), 2016.
 - International Conference on Cloud Engineering (IC2E), 2016.